 Various roller types are used in asphalt compaction.
 Steel-wheeled, vibratory, and pneumatic tired are the types most commonly available.
 Steel wheeled and vibratory rollers are used for all three phases of asphalt rolling.
 Vibratory rollers should not be operated on thin lifts and so are not generally used in maintenance patching operations.
-Rubber-tired rollers are not normally used in maintenance operations.
+Rubber-tired rollers are not normally used in maintenance operations with the exception of rut filling activities and chip seal applications.